jalkal/hexagonal-kata-kotlin/README.md

 ```

 You'll need also to create the models you use in your interfaces in the internal/model folder, `AccountId`, `Account`
 and `Product`.
-In this case, as you can see, the models in your internal folder are exactly the same to the models on the external folder.
+In this case, as you can see, the models in your internal folder are exactly the same as the models on the external folder.
 So we can create them
 all together in a model folder outside external/internal folders.
-This is something controversial, because your input model could be different to the output
+This is something controversial because your input model could be different from the output
 model, even having the same fields.
 I'll explain this point [later on](#different-external-internal-model).

 So now, you api folder structure should look like this:

 - api/model (Model.kt)
 - api/external/port (AccountApi)
 - api/internal/port (AccountApi, ProductApi)

 #### 6.e With our internal ports in place, we can implement our business logic (external port)